Settled Nomad

 ATMs are widely available in Yerevan.
 Wise works well for receiving money in AMD.
 Local bank accounts (Ameriabank, Ardshinbank) can be opened with a passport and local address — the process is relatively straightforward by regional standards.
 USD and EUR cash are widely accepted for larger transactions.

-The recommended card stack for Armenia
+The card stack for Armenia

 Frequently asked questions